 Bundle Multiple Canary Devices

 If you are setting up a full home monitoring network, I’d recommend bundling your initial investment to realize cost savings.
-You might want to add devices slowly as you go, but this listing offers 2 devices at a discount.
+You might want to add devices slowly as you go, but this listing offers 2 devices at a price.

 Canary Alternatives to Consider